udunkulu/udunkulu.api/README.md

   - For this particular hosting, treated it like a static website and that is why we are to point the server towards `documentations/doc/` which contains the `index.html` that would be served by the hosting server, not expressjs.

-  - The doc to this API, is currently hosted at netlify, the repo is what was hosted and not the single folder `documentations/`.
-This way all changes to the doc is being picked by netlify.
+  - The doc to this API, is currently hosted at netlify, it is the repo was was hosted and not the single folder `documentations/`.
+This way all changes to the doc is being picked by netlify for the code base when changes are made on on the repo/branch.

 - You can also point your browser to `<host>/api/v1/docs` to access the docs; if you have hosted and updated `./routes/docs.js` except your are testing this template.
+It is also available [online here](https://expressjs-template.netlify.app/).

 ## Routes
 Base route: `/api/v1`